 - Enrich your list of step 1 and 2 with automatically detected close variants and similar entities.
-I do this by using stemming algorithms, distance algorithms and neural networks (word2vec implementation)
+We do this by using stemming algorithms, distance algorithms and neural networks (word2vec implementation)

 This may sound like a boring theory but let’s see it in action.
 Here’s a real word example for a customer of us who sells software.

-I feed the system with a first entity “operating system” and assign two values: “windows” and “linux”.
+We feed the system with a first entity “operating system” and assign two values: “Windows” and “Linux”.
 That’s it.

-This is what I get when I query our neural net:
+This is what we get when we query our neural net:

-I mentioned that I’m no expert in Linux distributions.
-I know some distributions like “debian” or “ubuntu”.
-After a quick Google research for the unknown words, I added everything except “game” and “bash” to my list of operating systems.
+We know some distributions like “debian” or “ubuntu”.
+After a quick Google research for the unknown words, we added everything except “game” and “bash” to my list of operating systems.
 Pretty nice, isn’t it?

-In our simple example I looped over all search queries – whenever I found a key that’s contained in our entity database I assigned the full query a tag with “Operating System”.
+In our simple example, we looped over all search queries — whenever we found a key that’s contained in our entity database we assigned the full query a tag with “Operating System”.
 Of course also multiple tags will be very common.